ChefData/pinterest-data-pipeline545/Walkthrough_part_6_Streaming.md

 This type of data is often generated by various sources such as sensors, social media feeds, financial transactions, and IoT devices.
 The data is transmitted in small, time-sensitive chunks or "streams," allowing for quick analysis and decision-making.

-Real-time streaming data is crucial in applications where timely insights and actions are essential, such as in financial trading, monitoring industrial processes, or analyzing social media trends.
+Real-time streaming data is crucial in applications where timely insights and actions are essential, such as in financial trading, monitoring industrial processes, or analysing social media trends.
 Technologies like Apache Kafka, Apache Flink, and Apache Spark Streaming are commonly used to handle and process real-time streaming data in different use cases.

 Pinterest utilises real-time streaming data to enhance user experience, provide personalised content, and improve the efficiency of its platform.